jariperttunen/VC_Conversion/CVS2GIT/README.md

 ## Converting CVS repository to Git repository

 The example is for *lignum-core* CVS projects.
 Adjust workflow for each specific case.
 See also detailed original [instructions](https://osric.com/chris/accidental-developer/2018/03/converting-cvs-to-git-repository/).
-The `cvs2svn` MacPorts port includes the required `cvs2git`.
+The `cvs2svn` includes the required `cvs2git`.
+Naturally `cvs` is also needed.
+Both are available from MacPorts.

 ### Step by step commands to convert CVS repository to Git.
 First, create two directories, one for CVS and one for the Git.